-- Increased oxidative stress: Glucose that isn’t used for energy can participate in reactions that cause increased formation of reactive oxygen species (ROS).
+- Increased oxidative stress: Glucose that isn’t used for energy can participate in reactions that cause the increased formation of reactive oxygen species (ROS).
 This increased ROS is what causes long-term damage, such as kidney damage or heart problems, in people with diabetes.[ref]

 - Advanced glycation end products: Excess glucose can form a complex with certain other molecules to form advanced glycation end products.
 This can increase the risk of heart disease and other chronic diseases.

 Thus, consistently higher blood glucose levels, even if not in the pre-diabetic/ diabetic range, can increase oxidative stress and the formation of advanced glycation end products.

 One more important point here is that insulin and insulin sensitivity are essential for T-cells in the immune system to fight off viruses.
 People who have problems with insulin release (such as in diabetes) or with insulin sensitivity (insulin resistance, prediabetes) do not have as robust of a T-cell response to viruses.[ref]